About Abu Dhabi International Airport (AUH)

 Development has begun on a new passenger terminal between the two runways, to be known as the Midfield Terminal.
 It is due for completion in 2019, and when operational it will increase the airport’s capacity to 30 million passengers annually.

 Information desks and info points are located throughout all of the terminals.
-Abu Dhabi Tourism Authority also operates desks in Arrivals areas.
+Abu Dhabi Tourism Authority also operates a desk on level G of the Arrival Hall.

 Three main roads: 2nd Street (Sheikh Rashid Al Maktoum Street), 8th Street (Salam Street) and 30th Street (Khaleej Al Arabi Street) lead out of central Abu Dhabi city, merging with the main E22, E20 and E10 highways, all of which lead directly to the airport, which is clearly signposted all the way.
 The total drive time to the airport from central Abu Dhabi city is approximately 40 minutes, depending on traffic conditions.